Simplicity–the art of maximizing the amount of work not done–is essential.

-Cadence provides a rhythmic pattern, the dependable heartbeat of the development process.
-It makes routine that which can be routine.
+Cadence provides a rhythmic pattern, which offers a steady heartbeat for the development process.
+It makes routine those things that can be routine.
 Synchronization allows multiple perspectives to be understood and resolved at the same time.
-For example, synchronization is used to pull the disparate assets of a system together to assess solution-level viability.
+For example, synchronization pulls the various assets of a system together to assess solution-level viability.

 #4 – PI Planning

 No event is more powerful in SAFe than PI planning which provides the rhythm for the ART and connects strategy to execution by ensuring business and technology alignment.
 PI Planning is where the people who do the work plan the work.
 Aligning the entire ART with a common vision and goal creates energy and a shared sense of purpose.

 #5 – Customer Centricity, DevOps, and Release on Demand

 SAFe enterprises create a positive customer experience across their products and services.
 They adopt a DevOps mindset, culture, and applicable technical practices to enable more frequent and higher-quality releases as the market demands.
 These practices provide faster validation of hypotheses and produce greater profits, increased employee engagement, and more satisfied customers

 #6 – System Demo

 The primary measure of the ART’s progress is the objective evidence provided by a working solution in the System Demo.
 Every two weeks, the entire system— the integrated work of all teams on the train for that iteration—is demoed to the train’s stakeholders.
 Stakeholders provide the feedback the train needs to stay on course and take corrective action.
 This feedback replaces other forms of governance that create additional work and slow flow.

 #7 – Inspect and Adapt